nradulovic/nk-event-driven-system/README.md

     this exception handling might never be enabled.
   - __general errors__: General errors are errors which can not be put into none of the above categories.
 These errors can't be disabled, they are always enabled.
-Note that these errors don't have the component name field in them as the exceptions in other categories.
+Note that these errors don't have the module name field in them as the exceptions in other categories.

   For more details on exception and error handling refer to [error handling](documentation/error_handling.md) document.